Book curse: Medieval curses

+The Greek Orthodox patriarch Theodosius the Prince added curses to his manuscripts pronouncing anathema on anyone who removed them from the church to which he bequeathed them, the church where he was to be buried.

-Marc Drogin's book, Anathema!
-Medieval Scribes and the History of Book Curses, has been paramount in further understanding the concept of book curses, particularly those from the medieval ages, as he compiled the largest collection of curses thus far.
+The book Anathema!
+Medieval Scribes and the History of Book Curses by Marc Drogin is the largest collection of curses, and has been paramount in further understanding the concept of book curses.
 According to Drogin, book curses are evidence of how valuable books were to the scribes and scholars of those days.
 Drogin also goes to some length in explaining how books were made in the era of monastic scribes, illuminated manuscripts, and parchment.
-The physical labor and resources necessary in producing a single volume serves to explain why scribes were so inclined to take drastic measures to protect them.
+The physical labor and resources necessary in producing a single volume explains why scribes were inclined to take drastic measures to protect them.